Best Affordable Places to Live in Ohio in 2025

 Source: Flickr /Blake Bolinger

 A quiet, walkable suburb of Dayton, the town is known for its stunning older homes.
-Families flock to it in part because it’s the number-one school district in the Dayton area.
+Families flock to it in part because it’s a top-rated school district in the Dayton area.
+The inventory of homes for sale here is quite limited.
+Going through the mortgage preapproval process could help you move quickly when you find a property you like.

 3. Sandusky